 We are part of three research interest groups in the department of Chemistry (Materials, Synthesis, Chemical Biology) and collaborate with other departments at Cambridge and universities in the UK, EU and USA.
 The group also houses the Christian Doppler Laboratory for Sustainable SynGas Chemistry.

-Announcement: 2 PhD positions are currently available - see here
+2 postdoc positions currently available - see here

 November 2013.
 Christine, Chong-Yong